lbryio/lbry.com/content/faq/backup-data.md

 *\*Please note: Do not run two instances of LBRY from the same wallet, this is unsupported*

+*\*If you get startup errors after this procedure: check if the `daemon_settings.yml` file from the `lbrynet` folder points to the correct LBRY file download directory.
+If it does not, edit the file with correct file path and restart the app.
+You can view and edit this file with any text editor. *

 ### I'm in need of some assistance, can you help?

 Of course, we are always here to help!
 Check out our [help page](https://lbry.io/faq/how-to-report-bugs) on how to reach us.
 If you are having trouble starting LBRY after migration, sending us your [log file](https://lbry.io/faq/how-to-find-lbry-log-file) will expedite the resolution.